bipps13/wish/README.md

 It includes letters, memories, and videos dedicated to each person, along with musical animations and personalized content — all crafted using simple frontend technologies.

 ⚠️ Currently, this version is built only for a few special people.
-But I’m actively working on turning this into a complete WISH Web App –
+But I’m actively working on to turning this into a complete WISH Web App –
 where anyone can create and customize birthday websites, gift pages, and templates for their favorite people.

-Stay tuned for more updates – this is just the beginning! 🎁✨
+Stay tuned for more updates – this is just the beginning! ✨

 ---

 ## 👩‍💻 Developer

 **Bipasha Mondal**
-💬 Always building something heartfelt and creative with code.
+💬 Always building or creating something with heart — to share love, joy, and messages through simple code.